DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-remittance.md

 # ms.custom: ["21901", "intro-internal"]
 ms.search.region: FinanceUtilFeature
 # ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: helenho
+ms.author: jdutoit2
 ms.search.validFrom: 2016-05-31
 ms.dyn365.ops.version: AX 7.0.1
 ---

-# Advanced bank reconciliation functionality
+# Customer remittance functionality
-The fields as described in the following subsections are available to control the additional functionality for advanced bank reconciliation.
+The fields as described in the following subsections are available to control the functionality for customer remittance import available in additional licensed feature **AR Utilities**.

 ## Setup
-### Financial utilities parameters
+### Accounts receivable parameters

-The **Financial utilities parameter** page within **Cash and bank management** is used to define settings that apply to Advanced bank statement functionality.
-These settings offer extended options on reconciliation matching rules, additional functionality on the bank reconciliation worksheet and other behavior.
-The settings also includes number sequence.
+The **Accounts receivable parameters** page contains additional fields used to define settings that apply to Customer remittance functionality.
 To open the **Financial utilities parameters** page, go to **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities parameters**. <br>
 Then set the fields as described in the following subsections.